 The stub mount is a good choice for areas that aren’t that windy.
 It’s not ever going to be 100% as stable as a mount that has braces, but it is going to do just fine in most situations.
 Where it’s going to do best, though, is in steeply pitched roofs that face southward (or toward the satellites, which is southward for most people in the continental United States.
 If the roof doesn’t have enough pitch, then snow, leaves, or other “stuff” could pile up in front of the dish to the extent that signal can be affected.
 That’s the real issue you want to worry about.

 If you do find yourself in a situation where the stub mount works for you, you’ll find it a lot easier to install.
 It’s more solid and moves less than a traditional J-mount, and it’s going to make fewer holes in the roof by virtue of not needing those braces.
 You’ll be done with the install a lot faster, especially if you’re putting in a new dish.
 The dish systems today feature fewer moving parts and they go together in new ways that keep them just as solid while you spend less time bolting them together.
-That’s all part of an initiative from DIRECTV designed to improve technician response times and get techs in and out of the home faster.
+About five years ago, DIRECTV started working to cut down the time techs needed for each install.
+The stub mount was one part of that.
+It takes less time to assemble and requires less installation.
 Even if you’re a DIY type, you’ll benefit from the extra engineering put into the stub mount.